-Our work inside Structure 25, located at the southeast corner od Pueblo A is winding down for the year.
+Our work inside Structure 25, located at the southeast corner of Pueblo A is winding down for the year.
 This building contains about 35 square meters of floor space and was probably used by a larger segment of the community rather than by a few interrelated families.
 Domestic activities were still conducted inside this structure although this aspect is still under investigation.
 On the south side of the wingwall, the grinding of food and possibly other items was performed.
 Although 14 manos and 6 pecking stones were stored there, only one metate was left in this part of Structure 25 when it was set ablaze.
-Almost no bone byproducts or bone tools were recovered south of the wingwall but 3 bone awls were evidently nested in the ceiling immediately to the north of the wingwall (see photo to left).
-A hafted axe hammer, a large core, 2 hand polishing stone and a small abrading stone were also stored in this area of the structure.
+Almost no bone byproducts, bone tools, or flaked lithics were recovered south of the wingwall but 3 bone awls were evidently nested in the ceiling immediately to the north of the wingwall (see photo to left).
+A hafted axe hammer, a large core, 2-hand polishing stone and a small abrading stone were also stored in this area of the structure.
 Fragments of mats and fabric were collected from the floor just north of the ventilator opening and in the east section of space just south of the wingwall.
 More than 300 tree-ring samples were processed from the burned roof.
 At this point in the excavation, it isn't clear if the robust artifact assemblage indicates that tools were deliberately left in the building when it was burned because they were not wanted or needed or for reasons possibly related to the ceremonial closing of the building.